thedancollins/veracity-documentation/sections/datafabric/tutorials/quick-start.md

 We will also reuse the authentication code (for application) from [here](https://developer.veracity.com/doc/data-fabric-api#Authorization-snippet)

-To make communication with the Data fabric apis, we have created a sample helper to use:
+To make communication with the Data fabric APIs, we have created a sample helper to use:

     public class DataFabricClient
             {